DEV-S4M/fake-storage-virus/README.md

 To use the program, simply open the `virus.py` file in a Python editor or IDE of your choice and run it.
 This will create a `data` folder in the same directory as the `virus.py` file and fill it with a bunch of useless random files.

 **Note:** This program is meant to be a harmless prank.
 Please do not use it to cause harm or damage to anyone's computer.

+## Exe version
+An EXE version is available within the releases

 ## Credits